Patient Portal206-264-1111 Schedule Appointment

 • Coordinate communication between the gut and the nervous system

-But the bigger role of the microbiome is that it acts like a control system for serotonin production.
-Gut bacteria send chemical signals to your intestinal cells, essentially telling them how much serotonin to make.
+The gut bacteria act like a control system for serotonin production.
+They send chemical signals to intestinal cells, essentially telling them how much serotonin to make.

 Through this communication, gut serotonin can influence: